billsix/cprogrammingbook/doc/09-Libraries.rst

-    Giving a ‘bad value’ to a function—say a null pointer, or a value outside the range of values expected by the function—results in undefined behaviour unless otherwise stated.
+    Giving a ‘bad value’ to a function—say a null pointer, or a value outside the range of values expected by the function—results in undefined behavior unless otherwise stated.

 The Standard isn't quite as restrictive about identifiers as